SliTaz-official/cookutils/doc/receipts-v2.md

     post_install_cookutils()

 Attention!
 You should know that some characters that are valid in package names are not allowed in function names.
-Please, substitute each symbol that not belongs to the intervals `A-Z, a-z, 0-9` by yet another underscore (`_`).
+Please, substitute each symbol that doesn't belong to the intervals `A-Z, a-z, 0-9` by yet another underscore (`_`).
 Example for `coreutils-disk`:

     post_install_coreutils_disk()